AbdelrahmanEsmail/iTechPro-Task/README.md

 The frontend will run on: http://localhost:3000
 Make sure the backend is running to allow API integration.

-⸻

-📸 Screenshots (Optional)

-Add screenshots here if available.

-⸻

-📽️ Demo Video (Optional)

-[Insert link if you have a demo video]

-⸻

 🧠 Future Improvements (Optional)
 • Add form validation.
 • Implement booking list (admin-only or user-based).